Best Hybrid Daypacks: The City-to-Summit Guide

 A floating laptop sleeve is suspended a few centimeters above the bag’s base rather than sitting directly on the bottom.
 When you set your bag down hard on a concrete floor (or stumble on a rocky trail), the bag’s base absorbs the impact instead of your laptop screen.

 Cheap bags skip this.
-Your 1,400-dollar laptop is sitting right on the ground.
-It’s a small engineering detail that makes a very large difference.
+Your $1,400 laptop is sitting right on the ground.
+It is a small engineering detail that makes a very large difference.
+Check whether the sleeve is padded on all sides, not just the back.
+The best sleeves protect all four corners.

 Best Hybrid Daypack Reviews: 3 Top Picks That End the Shuffle